D81280lee/HydroLLM/README.md

   * label_column (default: "loss_category")
 - Labels can be strings; they will be mapped to integers.

+Data files should be included with a data folder, separated into train.csv and val.csv

 The Flood_data dataset has 2 columns: "summary" and "loss_category"
 Data is divided into train and val, with 75% of data utilized for training and the remaining 25% used for evaluation.